Confetti Specification

 Escaped Characters#

-When a Reverse Solidus (U+005C) appears in an argument, a single quoted argument, or a tripled quoted argument, it must be succeeded by a Unicode character 'C'.
-Unicode character 'C' is any Unicode scalar value except white space, line terminators, and forbidden characters.
+When a Reverse Solidus (U+005C) appears in an argument, a single-quoted argument, or a tripled quoted argument, it must be succeeded by a Unicode character 'C'.
+Unicode character 'C' shall be any Unicode scalar value except white space, line terminators, and forbidden characters.

 The Reverse Solidus (U+005C) and character 'C' are together labeled as an escaped character.
 An escaped character is interpreted as if the character 'C' replaces the reverse solidus and 'C' character.